tsawler/go-metal/README.md

 Why did I build this?
 I wanted to increase my knowledge in Machine Learning, and building something like this from scratch seemed like a good way to take a deep dive into that topic.

-**Key Performance Achievement**: 13.5x faster GPU training compared to CPU, with up to 121x speedup for matrix operations.

 ### Why Go-Metal?

 - **🍎 Native Apple Silicon**: Built specifically for Apple's M-series chips using Metal Performance Shaders